 I was lucky to have two parents who were open-minded, curious, and accepting of different perspectives.
 And I was fortunate to grow up in a family were “ESP” was not considered outlandish, but normal.
 Over the years, I've shared my home with an assortment of animals: turtles, goldfish, cats, and dogs.
-Currently, I share my home in the Smoky Mountains of East Tennessee with three cats and a dog: Raj & CrackCat (two orange tabbies with opposite personalities), Felix (a white-eared tuxedo cat), and Mysti, my “brat terrier.”
+Currently, I share my home in the suburbs of Philadelphia with three cats and a dog: Raj & CrackCat (two orange tabbies with opposite personalities), Felix (a white-eared tuxedo cat), and Mysti, my “brat terrier.”
 All of my animal friends have been rescues or shelter adoptees.

 Many years ago, Penelope Smith’s Animal Talk, a book about telepathic animal communication, literally jumped off a shelf in front of me, and I was led to pursue formal instruction in this technique.
 I began conversing with a multitude of creatures, such as dragonflies, ants, butterflies, turtles, birds, and even a camel.
 I was amazed by what I learned from them, and how my respect for them affected their behavior toward me.
 As an example, one ant colony accepted my deal to eat only from a near-empty honey jar, while leaving the rest of my kitchen alone!